am-mann/am-mann.github.io/_posts/2025-01-01-random-walks.markdown

 paper: https://doi.org/10.1016/j.laa.2024.12.022
 slides: /pdfs/fields_slides.pdf
 ---
-Studied properties of Kemney's constant and related random walk parameters on threshold graphs.
+Kemeny's constant measures how fast a random walker moves around in a graph.
+We look at the behaviour of Kemney's on threshold graphs.
 We establish explicit formulae for K(G) in terms of the construction code of a threshold graph, and completely determine the ordering of the accessibility indices of vertices in threshold graphs.
 I specifically focused on combinatorial approaches and proved some of the results in section 4.